cisebaba/carcar/README.md

 ## Service microservice

-Service microservice is handling; creating a technician, creating an appointment with a specific technician, to list the appointments filtering by their VIP or completed status.
+Service microservice is handling; creating a technician, creating an appointment with a specific technician, to list the appointments filtering by as a VIP customer or appointment completed status.

-Appointment, Technician, AutomobileVo is created.
-I preferred the completed appointment and VIP status as a boolean property.
+Appointment, Technician, AutomobileVo models created.
+I preferred the completed/finished appointment and VIP status as a boolean property.
+This was, it would be reliable to change the status from the database too.
+For Technician create and list, for appointment create, list, detail, delete RESTful API's created.

-I polled the Automobile list to my microservice to compare if the VIN numbers are matching with the created appointment VIN num and changed the VIP status.
-Finished button is hiding it from the list.
+I polled the Automobile list to my microservice to compare if the VINs are matching with the created appointment VIN num and changed the VIP status.
+The finished button is hiding it from the list on the front end.
 The cancel button is removing the appointment forever from the database.

 The search feature is working with an “onChange” attribute any type of change will filter the result of appointments.
-Completed appointments are green highlighted, black highlighted VIN numbers are VIP customers.
-I prefered to change the status of VIP at the back-end on the views.
+Completed appointments are green highlighted, black highlighted VINs are VIP customers.

 ## Sales microservice